Site icon Our Breathing Planet

 Outer Banks Location and Wildlife

-First of all, the magnificent work of Nature named the Outer Banks formed in the Northern Hemisphere, along the edge of a specific portion of the east coast of North America.
+For those who wonder, the magnificent work of Nature named the Outer Banks formed in the Northern Hemisphere.
+There, it sits along the edge of a specific portion of the east coast of North America.
 More specifically, this area forms the eastern coast of the country of the United States.

-Within that range, the majority of this feature extends along the shoreline of the state of North Carolina.
-A tiny portion of this geological wonder nevertheless extends northward, along the shore of the state of Virginia.
-But, that forms only the leading edge of it.
+Within that range, the majority of this eye-catching feature extends along the shoreline of the state of North Carolina.
+A tiny portion of this geological marvel nevertheless extends northward, lying along the shore of the state of Virginia.
+But, that constitutes only the leading edge of the formation.

-The Outer Banks serve as home to a rich and diverse ecological system.
-As a result of its unique climate and positioning, many species call it home.
+The amazing Outer Banks also serve as home to a rich and surprisingly diverse ecological system.
+As a result of its unique climate and positioning, a great many species call it home.
 This includes a variety of seabirds.
 Many varieties of mammals also appear here, having arrived from the mainland.

-Also, many forms of vegetation flourish here, as well.
-This includes such varied species as beach grasses and various trees, such as palms, as well as Spanish Moss.
-However, its most noted wildlife consists of a sizable herd of wild horses, living on the island of Corolla.
+Many forms of vegetation also flourish here, as well.
+Such a listing includes such varied species as beach grasses and various trees, such as palms, as well as Spanish Moss.
+However, its most noted wildlife actually consists of a sizable herd of wild horses, being present on the island of Corolla.

 Photographer: Catherine Barberi